Mistress America: Production

 Baumbach and Gerwig stated the film was inspired by Broadway Danny Rose (1984), Something Wild (1986), and Tootsie (1982).

 Music

 The film's musical score was composed by Dean Wareham and Britta Phillips, who had previously collaborated with Baumbach on The Squid and the Whale.
+Baumbach wanted a score that evoked 1980s New York, during the heyday of synth-pop bands such as New Order and OMD.
 A soundtrack album was released on August 14, 2015, by Milan Records.

 Release

 On January 9, 2015, Fox Searchlight Pictures acquired worldwide distribution rights for the film.
 Mistress America premiered on January 24, 2015, at the Sundance Film Festival, and was released in the U.S. on August 14, 2015.
 It was released on DVD and Blu-ray in the U.S. on December 1, 2015.

 Reception

 The film received positive reviews from critics.
 Review aggregator website Rotten Tomatoes reports that 82% of 187 critics gave the film a positive review, with an average rating of 7.4/10.
 The site's critical consensus reads, "Mistress America brings out the best in collaborators Noah Baumbach and Greta Gerwig, distilling its star's charm and director's dark wit into a ferociously funny co-written story."
-On Metacritic, it holds a 75 out of 100 rating based on 42 critics, indicating "generally favorable reviews".Varietys review from Sundance read "Greta Gerwig shines in a tailor-made role in her and Noah Baumbach's spirited screwball follow-up to Frances Ha."
+On Metacritic, it holds a 75 out of 100 rating based on 42 critics, indicating "generally favorable reviews".
+Varietys review from Sundance read, "Greta Gerwig shines in a tailor-made role in her and Noah Baumbach's spirited screwball follow-up to Frances Ha."

 The central screwball-comedy section set in the Connecticut mansion divided critics.
 While conceding that the film's ending "resolves things on a basically satisfying, quasi-poignant note," Todd McCarthy in The Hollywood Reporter wrote that the "inconsistency of the approach overall, combined with Gerwig's maximum voltage performance, is disconcerting, even off-putting".
 Amy Nicholson, writing for LA Weekly, praised the casting of the section, and in particular the performance of Heather Lind, but found that the "clumsy" sequence "stops the movie cold".
 On the other hand, Peter Bradshaw, writing in The Guardian, praised the "outrageously farcical and funny extended sequence."
 For Nigel Andrews in the Financial Times, the "neo-screwball" sequence exemplified the film's themes of love, art, and betrayal; he called the film "funny, witty, joyous, mischievous and casually profound."